-A full-text added by Springer Nature is the most the most up-to-date published version of your article.
-Because Because it was added by Springer Nature, you you are not responsible for it and therefore can't remove it.
+A full-text added by Springer Nature is the most up-to-date published version of your article.
+Because it was added by Springer Nature, you are not responsible for it and therefore can't remove it.

 ResearchGate and Springer Nature view the removal of barriers and the delivery of frictionless access as part of a broader goal to improve access to scientific knowledge for everyone.